How To Rank a Service Area Business (SAB) in Multiple Cities

 Service Areas

-Now that you know how to set up your Google Business Profile listing without using a business address, it’s time to list the areas that you serve.
-Listing service areas on GBP is absolutely crucial for service area businesses.
+Now that you know how to set up your Google Business Profile listing without using a business address, it’s time to list the areas you serve.

 When people click on your Google Business Profile, they will see whether or not you operate in their area under the overview section.
-In fact, 97% of people will use online resources like Google Business Profile to research local businesses.

-So, you simply cannot afford to omit this step.
+You simply cannot afford to omit this step.
 Luckily, the process is pretty easy, if not a bit tedious.